brennacclark/whale-wire/Readme.md

 1. Lift the lift up then down again

-# Authenticate Vector on whale-wire-prod
+# Authenticate Vector on whale-wire-pod

 PRODUCTION BOTS ONLY, skip if you have an OSKR/dev-unlocked bot as the setup.sh script will handle it: It is recommended to clear your bot's user data.
 This is not required, and you can still authenticate with wire-pod without it (as long as the last server you have authenticated the bot with was the DDL/Anki production stack), but it may cause unexpected behavior.